bioatmosphere/bioatmosphere.github.io/README.md

 ## Repo of my blog created using Hugo.
-Check out the [repo](https://github.com/bioatmosphere/academic-kickstart) to which Hugo is excuted.
+Check out the [repo](https://github.com/bioatmosphere/academic-kickstart) on which Hugo is excuted.